tianyi-phy/cv/index.md

 ## Research Experience

-### **Cosmological data analysis with simulation-based inference** `2022.6 - present`
+### **Cosmological data analysis with simulation-based inference and machine learning techniques** `2022.6 - present`

 _Master's Research  &nbsp;&nbsp;  Advisor: Christoph Weniger_<br>
+In this project, I employ a machine learning based technique, Truncated Marginal Neural Ratio Estimation (TMNRE) to analyze CMB data.
+For simple cosmological models such as \Lambda CDM, it is fast and convenient to use conventional sampling-based methods such as MCMC to infer the parameters.
+However, MCMC scale poorly with dimensionality for extended cosmological models.
+In this case, simulation-based inference such as TMNRE is a powerful tool.
+Here I consider a phenomenological early dark energy model (Ye et al. 2020) with extended parameters.
+I am using modified CLASS codes to define a simulator with noise and employing TMNRE to infer the cosmological parameters of this model.

 ### **Reconstruction of the perturbation of the metric near horizon and its quantum deviation** `2022.6 - present`

 _Master's Research  &nbsp;&nbsp;  Advisor: Ben Freivogel_<br>
 There is a type of proposal that the geometry near the horizon of a black hole is different for different black hole microstates, which may even be detected by gravitational wave detectors such as LIGO.
-In this project, we try to impose constraints on the order of magnitude of this quantum perturbation.
+In this project, we try to impose constraints on the order of magnitude of this quantum fluctuation.
+This project can be divided into two steps.
 I am almost done with the first step, mapping the operator of the perturbed metric to the boundary stress tensor using AdS/CFT.
-The next step is to use quantum deviation, a quantity proposed by Ben Freivogel et.al., to measure the fluctuation of this boudnary operator.
+The next step is to use quantum deviation, a quantity proposed by Ben Freivogel et al., to measure the fluctuation of this boudnary operator.

 ### **Holographic derivation of the island formula for reflected entropy** `2021.1 - 2021.8`